y2kbugger/xlwings/examples/index.md

 ## Examples

-**Note**: Standalone versions are currently unavailable.
-Lite examples require xlwings v0.3.2.

 ### Instructions

 1. Download the zip-file
 2. Windows: Right-Click > Extract All... > Extract / Mac: Double-click the zip-file
 3. Open the Spreadsheet in the unzipped folder

+**Note**: Lite examples require a Python installation with xlwings v0.3.2.

 ### Downloads